 Based on the supplier category and processes, the Sustainability Performance Review will focus on the risks associated with the specific supplier and factory category.
-For new Tier 1 suppliers, both social and environmental performance is assessed during the onboarding process.
-For Tier 2 suppliers, G-Star reviews their environmental performance.
-In general, the review process is based on the verified scores for the SAC Higg tools, and the performance of ZDHC Clear stream report/ wastewater test result, when applicable.
+For new Tier 1 and Tier 2 suppliers, both social and environmental performance is assessed during the onboarding process.
+The review process is based on the verified scores for the SAC Higg tools (Higg FEM and FSLM), and the performance of ZDHC ClearStream and InCheck reports result, when applicable.

 The requirements are aligned and analyzed according to the sustainability requirements as described in chapter 5.3, meaning depended on the type of factory and processes taking place it is determined to focus on the Higg performance for social and/or environmental.
 The minimum requirements are also updated and adjusted according the industry benchmarking.
-Currently this is available for Higg FEM performance and Higg FSLM is expected to be included as of 2022.